-You are a valuable asset to us and we want to make sure that we protect you whilst you volunteer as an ABC to read representative.
-Similarly ABC to read is undertaking a very important role in helping children to learn to read and it is vital that ABC to read maintains its reputation in this field.
+You are a valuable asset to us and we want to make sure that we safeguard you whilst you volunteer as an ABC to read representative.
+In addition, ABC to read is undertaking a very important role in helping children to improve their reading skills and it is vital that the Charity maintains its reputation in everything we do.

-Please be aware that it costs ABC to read £700 to recruit and train each of our volunteers.
+Please note that it costs ABC to read £700 to recruit and train each of our volunteers.
 We are a charity organisation and have to work extremely hard to raise funds to enable us to continue to improve the reading abilities of the children we support.
-We therefore ask for a minimum commitment of 12 months from our volunteers to ensure that we can carry on.
-If you feel that you cannot fully commit to a minimum period of 12 months, unfortunately it is not economically viable for us to take you on.
+We therefore hope that, barring unforeseen circumstances, you are able to offer a commitment of at least 12 months as one of our volunteers.

 Children’s safety and protection